Tapas: History

-In another theory, offered by the Joy of Cooking, the original tapas were thin slices of bread or meat which sherry drinkers in Andalusian taverns used to cover their glasses between sips.
-This was a practical measure meant to prevent fruit flies from hovering over the sweet sherry (see below for more explanations).
-The meat used to cover the sherry was normally ham or chorizo, which are both very salty and activate thirst.
-Because of this, bartenders and restaurant owners created a variety of snacks to serve with sherry, thus increasing their alcohol sales.
-The tapas eventually became as important as the sherry.

 Tapas have evolved through Spanish history by incorporating new ingredients and influences.
 Most of the Iberian Peninsula was invaded by the Romans in 218 B.C., who introduced more extensive cultivation of the olive and irrigation methods following their arrival.
 The discovery of the New World brought the introduction of tomatoes, sweet and chili peppers, maize (corn), and potatoes, which were readily accepted and easily grown in Spain's microclimates.